 "35,000 units of heparin are in."
 "1/3 of the protamine is in."
 Recently, in the OR, I was jokingly told that I have a "trumpet voice," meaning I make sure what I'm saying is heard.
 It's true, I have my teacher-voice.
 Not the, oh why are you on the table dancing around? voice, but the … Continue reading On being loud and Peanut Butter Cupcakes with Banana Caramel

 Make these this weekend.
 Really.
 Make it.
 This recipe was my turning point.
-Intern year is hard man — you are worked, and then you come home and you read, and you study, and then you're worked some more.
+Intern year is hard man -- you are worked, and then you come home and you read, and you study, and then you're worked some more.
 You see things that you did not know were possible, you see pathology that you only … Continue reading Goat Cheese Crostini with Roasted Pomegranate Eggplant

 It happened, I matched!
-I'm going to be an anesthesiologist — well, after a year of being a medicine intern.
+I'm going to be an anesthesiologist -- well, after a year of being a medicine intern.
 It was ridiculously scary opening the envelope even though it makes no sense: how slowly or quickly I open it isn't going to change the outcome, the outcome was already decided.
 But still, I opened it … Continue reading Coffee Crumb Cake

 Yesterday was Pi Day.
 I made a pie.
 And I matched at a residency program, though I don't know which one, as did many fourth year medical students .
 It's the culmination of our medical school work, deciding what field we want to pursue, putting together an application, going through interviews, setting a rank list, … Continue reading Lemon Meringue Pie, Matching, and Pi Day